This article was updated on 15 June 2021.

 Step 1: Calculate your estimated budget (home constructions, services and fixtures & fittings)

-For the construction cost budgeting purposes, we have gotten some help from a renowned construction company, Arcadis Malaysia.
+For construction cost budgeting purposes, we have gotten some help from a renowned construction company, Arcadis Malaysia.
 Their 2019 Construction Cost Handbook provides a rundown on the construction costs for various residential landed property types in Malaysia.
 These data points (average sum) are based on the latest fixed construction tender prices in the market.

 The home construction cost range per sq ft (PSF) for the top 5 cities in Malaysia is as follows.
 This table will help you calculate a rough cost estimate for the building and construction services you require.
 Do note that the sums quoted here include the cost of building the house exterior and interior fit-outs only and excludes site formation works, external works, land cost, professional fees, finance and legal expenses.
 We will discuss the interior costs of the building further below.